flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

     --values scaffold-values.yaml
 ```

-This `scaffold` chart bundles individual charts for most of the Sigstore services: fulcio, rekor, ctlog and trillian with an underlying MySQL database.
+This `scaffold` chart bundles individual charts for most of the Sigstore services: fulcio, rekor, ctlog, and trillian with an underlying MySQL database.
-Additionally, it generates all of the required signing keys as secrets, configmaps, services and ingresses.
+Additionally, it generates all of the required signing keys as secrets, configmaps, services, and ingresses.

 ## Step 2.1 Set up TUF
 **Attention: This step is a workaround for a bug in the scaffold chart.
 I'll remove it from the manual once it's fixed**

 You can understand TUF as the component that is involved in distributing information about the involved signing keys to the Sigstore clients.
-It's a key part of having a servicable deployment, in the event that the signing keys need to be changed.
+It's a key part of having a serviceable deployment if the signing keys need to be changed.
 For our crude example, we also need to copy over the keys from the other service namespaces.
 Without the secrets, the TUF deployment won't come up.